AshwinRamachandran2002/Visual-Perception-for-Self-Driving-Cars/README.md

 A implementation of Faster RCNN and MaskRCNN for object detection and instance segmenataion using the CARLA Simulator.

+### Carla Vehicle on Automation of Steering Controls

 https://user-images.githubusercontent.com/77834936/125677267-bc32b6d5-e2e4-4fe9-b39c-845eb43a25df.mp4

 Video is run at 2.5x to visualize

+### Carla environment on Mask RCNN object detection model

 ## CARLA SIMULATOR